 Corporations, politicians, and lobbyists, use food pyramids, heart healthy labels, nutrition misinformation, and biased scientific studies to protect their processed food profits.
 They’ve got teams of scientists, doctors, and nutritionists in their pockets and on their payrolls.
 They don’t need to get everyone to buy into their lies, instead they can pump out bad information, and leave the public unsure about what to believe, then they win.
 Useless nutritional claims like “no sugar added*”, “fortified”, “low sodium”, and “fat free” confuse an already lost pubic into buying their poison.
 Do you know what else is low in sodium, fat free, fortified, and has no sugar added?
 My couch, and it smells like Febreeze and dog farts.
 By “fortified” I mean we use it for making forts.

 It is the processing, refining, and genetic modification of the grains that cause them to have such an undesirable inflammatory and pro insulin response in our bodies.
 Dr. William Davis author of “Wheat Belly” calls wheat the perfect obesogenic food because wheat spikes your blood sugar and make you hungry very quickly after eating it.
-The other grains (corn, rice, etc) aren’t much better and completely different from the grains of 70 years ago.
 Can you picture a field of wheat in your mind?
 Is the wheat waist high and beautifully amber with a child running through it?
 If that is the case, you are not picturing wheat in its current form.
 Wheat today is 13 inches tall at maturity (see above) and children would likely be choked by pesticides fumes or the petroleum based fertilizers used on the crops.

 100 years ago if you picked corn and then planted the corn kernels in the soil, corn would grow.
 Today, not so much.
 Companies like Monsanto have altered industrial corn to be almost incapable of reproduction.
 That’s weird.
 What’s even more ridiculous, is the fact that it takes years to get a lifesaving cancer drug approved for a small group of people who are literally doomed without it, but food corporations can make a new plant and feed it to every human being in America without even testing the food out on prisoners, lab rats, or college students.
 Back in the good ol’ days, grains like wheat and corn were not genetically modified or processed and did not cause the obesity, allergy, diabetes, and inflammation that corn and wheat cause today.
 This is probably why there were so few obese people 70 years ago and yet there was no such thing as cross fit, 24 hour fitness, gastric bypass surgery, GNC, or gluten sensitivity.

 Many processed foods also use shelf stable vegetable fats like: partially hydrogenated soybean oil, partially hydrogenated vegetable oil, and other very pro-inflammatory processed cheap fats.
-To be clear, these are “trans fats” which are the only fats that are truly harmful.
+To be clear, these are “trans fats” which are basically poison.
 They cause heart disease and have also been linked to stroke, diabetes, and other things you don’t want.
 Fats like these should be avoided at all costs.
 To be clear, I am pro-fat with the exception of trans fats. **

 Processed foods, like most poisons, have a dose dependent response and therefor the more processed foods we eat; the sicker, the fatter, and more reliant on doctors and the pharmaceutical industry we become.
 Furthermore, the more processed foods we consume, the more addicted we become to their artificial flavors, chemical additives, convenience, and the hilarious catch phrases of their animated mascots.
 Even worse, when we allow corporations to do the cooking for us, in the form of fast and easy processed foods, we collectively forget our traditional recipes, the joys of cooking, and where we stored our Dutch oven.
 This is just what the food industry wants to happen, and spoiler alert, it is happening, all of it.
 And it is not about to stop anytime soon.